 The bill would establish in the Natural Resources Agency the Sacramento-San Joaquin Delta Conservancy.
 The conservancy would be required to support efforts that advance environmental protection and the economic well-being of Delta residents.
 The bill would specify the composition of the conservancy and grant certain authority to the conservancy, including the authority to acquire real property interests from willing sellers or transferors.
+However, the conservancy would be prohibited from acquiring a fee interest in real property.
 The conservancy would be required to prepare and adopt a strategic plan to achieve the goals of the conservancy.
-The strategic plan would be required to be consistent with the Delta Plan adopted pursuant to of the 2009-10 Regular Session and certain other plans.
+The strategic plan would be required to be consistent with the Delta Plan adopted pursuant to \\\\\ of the 2009-10 Regular Session and certain other plans.
 The bill would establish the Sacramento-San Joaquin Delta Conservancy Fund in the State Treasury.
 Moneys in the fund would be available, upon appropriation, to finance projects, including ecosystem restoration and regional sustainability projects, within and outside the Delta and Suisun Marsh if certain requirements are met.

-These provisions would only become operative if of the 2009-10 Regular Session of the Legislature are each enacted and become effective on or before January 1, 2010.
+These provisions would only become operative if \\\\\ of the 2009-10 Regular Session of the Legislature are each enacted and become effective on or before January 1, 2010.